tkoldm/ScreenLocker/ScreenLocker/readme.md

 Simple solution for lock desktop with using telegram bot.

-For using your API key in telegram - set environment variable with name `TelebotKey`.
+For start your bot - pass your API key into appsettings.json "TelebotKey".

 To get an API key for your bot, you need to contact [BotFather](https://t.me/botfather)